RRZE-HPC/DisCostiC-Sim/README.md

 To perform the static analysis, the following procedure must be followed before running the DisCostiC batch script:
 ```
 pip install -r staticanalysis/requirements.txt
-python staticanalysis/Convert-<program>.py
+python staticanalysis/Convert-<benchmark_kernel>.py
 ```

 Files                  | Description
 --------------------- | -------------
-`Convert-<program>.py`          | A helper script that takes the original code and, through annotation, locates code loops and communication and identifies user-defined variables, such as dim_x and dim_y in the Cartesian stencil heat.c code, and ultimately generates DSEL code.
+`Convert-<benchmark_kernel>.py`          | A helper script that takes the original code and, through annotation, locates code loops and communication and identifies user-defined variables, such as dim_x and dim_y in the Cartesian stencil heat.c code, and ultimately generates DSEL code.
-`requirements.txt`               | Each (sub)dependency is listed and pinned using "==" to specify a particular package version.
+`[requirements.txt](staticanalysis/requirements.txt)`               | Each (sub)dependency is listed and pinned using "==" to specify a particular package version.
 This project makes use of the lightweight `Python tree data structure` [anytree==2.8.0](https://pypi.org/project/anytree) and `type hints for Python 3.7+` [typing_extensions==4.4.0](https://pypi.org/project/typing-extensions).
-These dependencies are later installed (normally in a virtual environment) through pip using the `pip install -r requirements.txt` command.
+These dependencies are later installed (normally in a virtual environment) through pip using the `pip install -r staticanalysis/requirements.txt` command.
 The generated tree's syntax is the same as the original C/C++ code.

 For the specified program, this will produce the following files:

 Files                  | Location       |Description
 --------------------- | ------------- | -------------
-`<program>.c`          |  [nodelevel/kernels](nodelevel/kernels)  | It comprises only the generated computational loop kernel of the MPI parallel program.
+`<benchmark_kernel>.c`          |  [nodelevel/kernels](nodelevel/kernels)  | It comprises only the generated computational loop kernel of the MPI parallel program.
-`<program>_<mode>.hpp`   |  [test](test)               | It includes the entire generated code expressed in DisCostiC DSEL language.
+`<benchmark_kernel>_<kernel_mode>.hpp`   |  [test](test)               | It includes the entire generated code expressed in DisCostiC DSEL language.

 <a name="essential-routines"></a>
 📝 **Essential DisCostiC routines**:thought_balloon: